thycotic/dsv-docs/product/auth-general/authoidc/okta.md

 ![](./images/spacer.png)

+##Add Okta Users and Groups to the DSV Application

 In second menu bar from the top, click **Assignments**
 12. Click **Assign** and when it drops down add users and/or groups that will use DevOps Secrets Vault.
 Of course, you can always come back and add/remove people as needed.